goolsbyash/MyFirstRepo/README.md

 ### This is my first time creating a Git repository and I am loving every step of the process so far.

 I am so grateful for this experience with Per Scholas.
-Undoubtly, I will learn a lot of new skills (programming related & professional), but I am most hopeful that I will gain some new friends and/or future colleagues.
+Undoubtedly, I will learn a lot of new skills (programming related & professional), but I am most hopeful that I will gain some new friends and/or future colleagues.

 ----